 A cohort represents a group of people that share specific characteristics.
 In Dropbox’s case, the cohort is defined as the registered users who signed up for Dropbox in a given period.
 As pointed out on the Dropbox prospectus:

 These amounts increase as more registered users in each cohort convert to paying users, paying users upgrade to premium subscription offerings, and team administrators purchase additional licenses.
 These amounts decrease when paying users terminate their subscriptions, downgrade their subscriptions to a lower tier, or team administrators reduce the number of licenses on their subscription plans.
 We continuously focus on adding new users and increasing the value we offer to them.
 As a result, each cohort of new users typically generates higher subscription amounts over time.

 Dropbox customers profile

-In 2017 Dropbox has over 11 million paying users, of which approximately 30% use Dropbox for work on a Dropbox Business team plan and an estimated additional 50% use Dropbox for work on an individual plan.
-With more than 300,000 paying Dropbox Business teams, and approximately 56% of Fortune 500 companies had at least one Dropbox Business team within their organization.
+In 2021 Dropbox has over 16.7 million paying users, of which approximately 30% use Dropbox for work on a Dropbox Business team plan, and an estimated additional 50% use Dropbox for work on an individual plan.
+With more than 550,000 paying Dropbox Business teams, a good chunk of Fortune 100 companies had at least one Dropbox Business team within their organization.

 Dropbox sales and marketing approach

-Dropbox self-serve strategy is tied with a focused outbound sales effort targeted at organizations and prospects that once identified, are reached by the sales team to allow a wider-scale deployment.
-Indeed, while the self-serve strategy is great to convert users to paying customers, at the same time to allow larger deals to come in a sales force able to manage complex sales is critical.
+Dropbox’s self-serve strategy is tied with a focused outbound sales effort targeted at organizations and prospects that once identified, are reached by the sales team to allow a wider-scale deployment.
+Indeed, while the self-serve strategy is great to convert users to paying customers, at the same time allowing larger deals to come in a sales force able to manage complex sales is critical.

 Dropbox key business metrics